The development of modelling, simulation, and precision strike

 By Andrew McLaughlin

-May 16th this year marked the 75th anniversary of the Dambusters raid.
+May 16th 2019 marked the 75th anniversary of the Dambusters raid.
 Thirteen Australian airmen took part in the mission, with each and everyone of them recognised for their gallantry and extraordinary skill.
 The role of modelling and simulation was central to the success of the mission enabled by intelligence and a highly-coupled relationship between the military, science and technology experts, and the Defence industry.

 By all measures, the Second World War was by far the most devastating conflict in human history.